isaacnmm/pestpolicy-hugo2XX/content/posts/carpenter-ants-vs-fire-ants/index.md

 Ant identification can be a challenging task - mainly due to the tiny size of these insects.
 You'd need a microscope or even use the [help of a pest control professional](https://pestpolicy.com/how-to-get-rid-of-[carpenter](https://pestpolicy.com/what-attracts-carpenter-ants-in-a-home/)-bees-without-killing-them/).

-But in this article, I've outlined some major characteristics that'll help you differentiate between carpenter [ants](https://pestpolicy.com/ant-control-in-bellingham/) vs fire ants - you'll thus easily identify the ants in the house or yard. **In summary; on Carpenter Ants vs Fire Ants - we'll consider their behavior, nesting habits, and coloration.
+But in this article, I've outlined some major characteristics that'll help you differentiate between carpenter [ants](https://pestpolicy.com/ant-control-in-bellingham/)vs fire ants - you'll thus easily identify the ants in the house or yard. **In summary; on Carpenter Ants vs Fire Ants - we'll consider their behavior, nesting habits, and coloration.

 ** - **First, carpenter ants are black (to orange), brown, or black while Fire Ants are red-brown in color.
 Fire Ants.